psychemedia/middle-english-romances/sir-orfeo.md

 That it was king Orfeo vnder gete,
 And the fteward him wele knewe,
 Ouer and ouer the bord he threwe,
-And fel adoun to his fet ;
+And fel adoun to his fet;
 So dede euerich lord that ther fete,
 And al thai fayd at o criing,
 ge beth our lord, fir, and our king.
 Glad thai were of his line,
 To chaumber thai ladde him als biliue,
 And bathed him and fchaued his berd,
-And tired him as a king apert ;
+And tired him as a king apert;
 And feththen with gret proceffioun,
 Thai brought the quen in to the toun,
-With al maner menftraci ;
+With al maner menftraci;
-Lord ther was grete melody !
+Lord ther was grete melody!
 For ioie thai wepe with her eighe,
 That hem fo founde y comen feighe.
 Now king Orfeo newe coround is,
-And his quen dame Heurodis ;
+And his quen dame Heurodis;
-And lined long afterward ;
+And lined long afterward;
 And feththen was king the fteward.
 Harpours in Bretaine after than
 Herd hou this meruaile bigan,
 And made her of a lay of gode likeing,
-And nempned it after the king :
+And nempned it after the king:
 That lay Orfeo is y hote,
 Gode is the lay, fwete is the note.
-Thus com fir Orfeo out of his care ;
+Thus com fir Orfeo out of his care;
-God graunt ous alle wele to fare !
+God graunt ous alle wele to fare!
 Amen.

 EXPLICIT.